Meet Our Veterinarians at Elmhurst Animal Care Center

 Dr. Langer was born and grew up in southern Maine.
 He completed his bachelor of arts degree in biology at the University of Rochester in upstate New York followed by his doctorate of veterinary medicine at the University of Illinois.
 Dr. Langer's professional interests include internal medicine, ophthalmology, and infectious disease.
 He also enjoys practicing exotic animal medicine and aquatic medicine.

 Outside of work, Dr. Langer enjoys spending time outdoors, traveling, playing many different sports and woodworking.
-One of his favorite hobbies is designing and keeping aquariums, several of which he has in his home in Chicago.
-At the moment Dr. Langer doesn't have any furry pets at home but always has an eye out for the perfect one to join his family.
+One of his favorite hobbies is designing and keeping aquariums, several of which he has in his home.
+Dr. Langer lives on the north side of Chicago with his wife Amanda and their cat Gus.

 Dr. Doemland was born and grew up in Downers Grove, Illinois.
 She completed her Bachelor of Science at Augustana College in Rock Island, Illinois followed by her Doctorate of Veterinary Medicine at University of Illinois.
 Dr. Doemland's professional interests include surgery, dermatology, and internal medicine.
 She also enjoys working with exotic species.